enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 1. How does the Regions of analysis helps us do stat inferences?
 2. What does overcorrection means in the Bonferroni test?
-	1. When there's a srong correlation within the data, there's a higher  chance that if one data has a significant t>alpha, the other also are, therefore, Because of the much lower threshold of Bonferroni, Many Positive will be missed = False Negative = conservative
+	1. When there's a strong correlation within the data, there's a higher  chance that if one data has a significant t>alpha, the other also are, therefore, Because of the much lower threshold of Bonferroni, Many Positive will be missed = False Negative = conservative
-**3. one tail, two tails**

 4. what does the 2nd Level Y means??
 **5. What is the Level 1 contrast test meausring?**
 	1.